 In mentioning alternatives to the 12 steps that are “based on modern science,” Glaser implies that Alcoholics Anonymous is “old school” and describes its philosophy as one-size-fits-all.
 In reality, a number of leading centers such as Caron take a modern, personalized, and evidence-based approach to treating each patient while effectively keeping the 12 steps as a core part of recovery.
 In fact, it’s very difficult to find alternatives to the 12 steps that will sustain people for long periods of time.
 People who regularly attend meetings are still vulnerable to relapse, but not nearly as vulnerable as those who don’t because of the community and fellowship that meetings provide.

 In fact, a new book by Dr. Joseph Nowinski If You Work It, It Works!
 The Science Behind 12-Step Recovery takes a strong position on the research behind the 12 steps.
 In the book, Dr. Nowinski discusses a study he conducted at Yale in the 1990s which showed that the 12 steps were reported to be as helpful to people with an alcohol abuse problem as it was for those with more severe alcohol dependence.
 Additionally, he points out that research has demonstrated that 12-Step support and formal treatment together tend to produce better results than either of the two alone.
-This is just one of a number of studies that support the role of the 12 steps in an overarching recovery plan.
+This is just one of a number of studies that support the role of the 12 steps as part of broader steps to alcoholism treatment.

 Caron can also provide promising numbers, since we have measured the results of one of our aftercare programs, My First Year, which offers intensive support during clients’ initial year of sobriety when they are highly vulnerable to relapse.
 For example, patients and their families are provided with a structured, personalized tool in the form of a confidential online social platform to help them meet the challenges of early recovery.
 Clients sign a contract, are assigned a Recovery Specialist, and undergo random drug and alcohol screenings.
 They’re also provided with a 12-step meeting tracker and have frequent follow-up calls with Caron clinical staff.
 Additionally, select family members and a therapist may be included in the ongoing follow-up to continue to support well-being within the entire family.